Ecthyma is a skin infection similar to impetigo. It is often called deep impetigo because it occurs deep inside the skin.

-Ecthyma is most often caused by the bacteria streptococcus.
-Sometimes, staphylococcus bacteria causes this skin infection.
+Ecthyma is most often caused by the Streptococcus bacteria.
+Sometimes, Staphylococcus bacteria causes this skin infection.

-The main symptom of ecthyma is a small blister with a red border that may be filled with pus.
-The blister is similar to that seen in persons with impetigo, but the infection spreads much deeper into the skin.
+Main symptom of ecthyma is a small blister with a red border that may be filled with pus.
+The blister is similar to that seen with impetigo, but the infection spreads much deeper into the skin.

 After the blister goes away, a crusty ulcer appears.